• LAUNCH YOUR DREAM

 Now what?

-Think about one thing you can do to take you one step closer to your dream.
+Think about one thing you can do to take yourself one step closer to your dream.
 Is it to sign up for a class?
 Set aside $5.00 a paycheck?
 Begin walking three days a week?
 Learn golf?
 Join a club?
 Can you put this step on a list and take action toward one dream goal this week?

 You can form a group for people interested in the same passions and meet once a month, or maybe there is already a Meetup group you can join following the same life passion you seek.
 There are thousands of groups on Facebook if you can’t yet bring yourself to step outside your front door.

 It’s about finding your tribe–the people who enjoy the passions that you do so that you can be motivated to take a chance on yourself and change up your life.
-Being a part of a group will hold you accountable to your dream.
+Being a part of a group will hold you accountable for your dream.
 It will also allow you to safely test the waters to see if what you believe your life purpose or passion is indeed your calling.

 Catherine Hughes

-(Sources, Barbara Sher, Elizabeth Gilbert, Steven Pressfield, for being the inspiration behind the steps chronicled here)
+(Sources are authors Barbara Sher, Elizabeth Gilbert, Steven Pressfield, for being the inspiration behind the steps chronicled here)

 Related Stories: